amitmavgupta/azure-terraform/README.md

 * Azure CNI Overlay in IPv4 and Dual Stack Mode
 * Azure CNI with Azure NPM as the network policy
 * Azure CNI with Calico as the network policy

+# Ensure you have enough quota
+Go to the Subscription blade, navigate to "Usage + Quotas", and make sure you have enough quota for the following resources:

+- Regional vCPUs
+- Standard Dv4 Family vCPUs